jrburke/modus/README.md

-For the runtime API, any `System.get('stringLiteral')` calls are parsed via AST, and those dependencies are fetched and executed before executing the current function. `System.get()` just returns the cached export for that dependency.
+For the runtime API, any `System.get('stringLiteral')` calls are parsed via AST, and those dependencies are fetched and executed before executing the current module. `System.get()` just returns the cached export for that dependency during runtime.

 By supporting the runtime API natively, this allows:

 * "Legacy" JS to opt-in to being used by an ES.next module system, in a way that allows the the legacy script to work in non-ES.next systems (1JS concerns).
+* Makes it clear that the exported value is a dynamic value.
+The use of `System.set()` should throw an error if `export var name` is used in the same module.
 * By not using a loader plugin to load legacy scripts, it allows the script to "upgrade" to static forms later without all callers having to then change their dependency reference IDs.